00-14/BharatIntern_Task1/README.md

-Portfolio is a representation of my skills and experience as a student in web development using HTML, CSS and JavaScript.
+Portfolio is a representation of my skills and experience as a student in Web Development using HTML, CSS and JavaScript.
 It includes information about my educational background, skills, project and my contact details.